tiagolascasas/Vivado-HLS-Report-Parser/README.md

 `python test.py`

 An executable that does not require python is also provided for Windows.
+See [releases](https://github.com/tiagolascasas/Vivado-HLS-Report-Parser/releases/tag/1.0).